 Installing Updates

-Updates to Reality are made available on the Northgate web site in the Reality Knowledge Base (http://www.northgate-reality.com/support.php).
-These are normally supplied as a service pack containing the latest recommended updates.
+Updates to Reality are made available on the NPS Reality Latest Updates webpage.
+These are normally supplied as a service pack containing the latest updates that are required to be loaded for any support requests to be progressed.